 The little girl in this story is excited to put on her new hanbok for New Year’s day!
 Such a sweet, simple book perfect for younger kids.

-*A New Year’s Reunion (China)
+*A New Year’s Reunion (Chinese New Year)

 So this is a super cute story, but it’s also bittersweet and gives me FEELINGS that I’m not sure what to do with.
 I wish this book had a call to action – a specific act, an organization to reach out to.